Fire and rescue services

 If you're in an area affected by clashes:

-Stay indoors during celebratory gunfire, which has caused casualties, and often happens during and after political speeches, weddings, funerals and religious and new year holidays.
+Stay indoors during celebratory gunfire, which has caused casualties, and often happens during and after political speeches, weddings, funerals as well as religious and new year holidays.

 If transport disruptions affect your travel plans, contact your airline, travel agent or insurer for help.